bulwinkel/followind/README.md

 # New README
 Keep the api surface area as small as possible for the initial release.
 It's much easier to add features than to remove them.

+## Guiding principles
+1. Easy to drop in and start using, configuration is available but not required.
+2. Unopinionated about design -> you should be able to build anything you want with it, Followind should just make it easier.
+3. Concise, but not golf.
+Styles should be easy to read and understand at a glance, short and concise as possible, not just short for the sake of being short.
+4. Work with Flutter, not against it.
+You should be able to drop Followind into an existing project and use it as little or as much as you want to.
+No large refactors required.
+5. Only dependency is Flutter
+6. No dependency on Material, just the core widgets package.
+7. Performance is important, but not at the expense of the above principles.
+We should be able to optimize for performance later without having to do a total rebuild.

 ## Rules
 1. Style configurations: least specific -> most specific -> modifiers
 2. Keep global namespace as clean as possible.
 Some global constants will need to be exposed, but they should be kept to a minimum.